CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_key_dates.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-- **1st September 2025**: Challenge launch with training/development datasets; baseline; rules and documentation.
+- **w/c 1st September 2025**: Challenge launch with training/development datasets; rules and documentation.
 - **1st November 2025**: Release of evaluation data and opening of submission window.
 - **1st December 2025**: Submission deadline.
 All entrants must have submitted their predictions plus a draft of their technical report.
 - **7th December 2025**: Top teams invited to submit 2-page paper for ICASSP 2026.